Customer Experience

 Keep in mind that a higher degree of local responsiveness will result in lower global integration.
 This refers to a company's ability to use similar products, services, and business techniques in different markets.
 Low global integration makes scaling more difficult, but a high degree of local responsiveness offsets this by allowing you to develop a loyal customer base.

-Pros and Cons of Multidomestic Strategies
+The Pros and Cons of a Multidomestic Strategy

-Examples of Multidomestic Strategies
+Successful Examples of Multidomestic Strategies

 Now that you know more about multidomestic strategies, let’s take a look at five global companies that have successfully implemented them.